omidvatan94/PGOS/pgos-frontend/README.md

 ## Installation

-  **Ensure you have first visited [this](https://www.npmjs.com/package/react-moment) respository to run local server.
+  **Ensure you have first visited the pgos-backend directory for instructions to run local server.
 Ensure you are in this project's backend directory and that you have run ```rails s``` to start local server**
 To get started with PGOS, fork this repository and clone it to your hard drive.
 CD into the folder and run ```npm install```.
 Once the dependencies have been installed, you can run ```npm start``` to get your app running.
-Your locally-hosted version of the app, like the live version, will receive information from a Ruby on Rails backend hosted at localhost:3000 For more information about how the back-end is structured, visit [this](https://github.com/omidvatan94/PGOS-front-end) repository.
+Your locally-hosted version of the app, like the live version, will receive information from a Ruby on Rails backend hosted at localhost:3000.

 ## Testing